Tech4DLab/GLORIA/README.md

 ## 🗺️ Roadmap

 ### 📘 M1: Benchmarking Deep Learning Models for Fish Classification
-- [x] Define fish classes: Wild, Escaped, Farmed
-- [x] Build labeled dataset from field campaigns
+- [x] Image segmentation and enhancement of the dataset
-- [x] Apply data augmentation and preprocessing
+- [x] Loss function design and augmentation strategies for class imbalance
-- [x] Train baseline CNN model (ResNet50)
+- [x] Fine-tuning of baseline CNN models
-- [x] Integrate explainability tools (Grad-CAM)
-- [x] Develop image inference pipeline
+- [x] Fine-tuning of baseline Vision Transformer (ViT) models
-- [x] Deploy with Gradio demo
+- [x] CLIP-based zero-shot and prompt-driven classification
+- [x] Comparative analysis of model performance across approaches

-### 📗 Improved M1: Explainability and Model Transparency
+### 📗 M1+: Explainability and Model Transparency
-- [ ] Expand interpretability tools (e.g., Score-CAM, LIME, SHAP)
-- [ ] Compare explainability across CNNs, ViT, and CLIP
-- [ ] Analyze misclassifications and decision boundaries
-- [ ] Design explainability outputs for non-expert users (e.g., fisheries technicians)
+- [x] Prompt refinement to enhance model interpretability
+- [x] Extraction of key visual features used by the models
+- [x] Integration of interpretability techniques (e.g., Grad-ECLIP, t-SNE, manual feature manipulation)
+- [x] Comparison between model-derived features and expert annotations
+- [x] Application of explainability pipeline to escaped fish detection scenarios

 ### 📙 M2: Multimodal and Prompt-Based Classification
-- [ ] Improve domain adaptation between lab and field images
-- [ ] Integrate CLIP and vision-language models
-- [ ] Optimize prompt engineering for improved generalization
+- [x] Prompt enhancement using expert-driven definitions
+- [x] Utilization of LLMs to refine prompts through bag-of-words strategies
+- [x] Metric comparison to identify optimal prompts for classification tasks
+- [x] Analysis and discussion of metrics and results, with integration into M1+
-- [ ] Evaluate zero-shot and few-shot classification scenarios
+- [ ] Generalization and validation on external datasets

 ### 📕 M3: Dataset Expansion and Open Science
-- [ ] Include new sampling campaigns and image sources
+- [x] Inclusion of new high-quality laboratory images
+- [ ] Expansion of the dataset to include more complex, non-optimal conditions
-- [ ] Annotate edge cases and complex specimens
+- [ ] Annotation and curation of edge cases and challenging specimens
-- [ ] Release public version of the dataset with documentation
+- [ ] Release of a public version of the extended dataset with full documentation
-- [ ] Publish evaluation benchmarks and baseline models

 ## 📄 Publications